 The Basseterre Harbor: Lots of different sea birds are often seen in the harbor of the Capital, Basseterre.

 The Brimstone Hill road: A walk up this road can lead to interesting sightings from time to time.
-It is best not to walk up the hill when a cruise ship is in as the vehicular traffic will scare the birds away.
+It is best not to walk up the hill when a cruise ship is in as the vehicular traffic is heavy and will scare the birds away.

 South East Peninsular: Anywhere on the South East Peninsular particularly from White House Bay to Turtle Beach, Cockleshell and Major’s Bay area.